0xstan/0xstan.github.io/_posts/2021-01-29-shared_page_via_pte_overwrite.md

 }
 ```

-The code has been a bit modified to take a pid as argv[1], and call our driver
+The code has been a bit modified to take a pid as `argv[1]`, and call our driver
 to perform the injection.
 After the page table modification, the process waits
-for an input, then change the value in the shared page.
+for an input, then changes the value in the shared page.
 It waits for another
-input, then restore the original entry in the target's page table.
+input, then restores the original entry in the target's page table.

 Launching `./target` in a terminal, the process starts to write to stdout: